• Skip to primary navigation

 🍪A favourite cookie

-I have a few cookie recipes on this blog - snappy turtle cookies and chocolate gingerbread cookies to mention a few, but hands down, my favourite cookie is white chocolate macadamia nut cookies.
+I have a few cookie recipes on this blog - snappy turtle cookies, chocolate gingerbread cookies, and raspberry lemon cookies, but hands down, my favourite cookie is white chocolate macadamia nut cookies.
 So I set out to make some!

 These white chocolate macadamia nut cookies are just like the ones you would find in a bakery.
 They have the perfect chewiness, with slightly crispy edges.
 The crunch of the hazelnuts and sweetness of the white chocolate chips are so perfect together.
 You will find that eating just one is not enough!